oldlaptop/tkrunner/README.md

 and then bound to a keyboard shortcut in your window manager.
 When
 **tkrunner**
-is first invoked, it displays its window (unless told otherwise with -quiet), but stays resident after it is destroyed.
+is first invoked, it displays its window
+(unless told otherwise with -quiet) but stays resident after it is destroyed.
 Afterwards, when invoked again,
 **tkrunner**